pmndrs/use-gesture/README.md

 ### Api

 The api is straight forward.
 You bind handlers to your view, and you will receive events when the user is clicking/dragging/pulling/releasing them.
+You can use React hooks, render-props or higher-order-components.

 ```js
 // Full config with event handler